gridl/twitter_corpus/README.md

 This corpus is automatically collected with R, and compiled here.
 Tweets are collected every hour, and pushed here daily.

-On each iteration of the collect, the first worldwide Twitter trend is taken, and 1000 tweets are searched with this term.
+On each iteration of the collect, the first worldwide Twitter trend is taken, and 500 tweets are searched with this term.
 The results are then bind to the archives.

-The object is saved in csv.
+The object is saved in csv, and .rda.

 ## How to load it in R